adp-multi/adp-multi.github.io/pages/quick_start.md

 When you're confident with the idea of ADP *and* if you're a bio informatics guy, then you should ask yourself how pseudoknots or the RNA-RNA interaction problem can be modelled by context-free grammars.
 They can't!
-That's what multiple context-free grammars are for, and adp-multi extends ADP by supporting them directly.
+That's what multiple context-free grammars are for, and adp-multi extends ADP by supporting the class of languages that MCFG generate.
 Have a look at the slides of a talk I gave at the "10.
 Herbstseminar der Bioinformatik" (2012) called "[Predicting Pseudoknots Without Hacking in C]({{urls.media}}/talk_herbstseminar2012.pdf)".